wagtail/rfcs/text/067-colection-management.md

 ### Admin UI changes

-Collection permissions will move out of the "Object Permissions" section of the group edit form and be inserted as it's own section name "Collection Management Permissions" in the bottom part of the page near the Page, Document, and Image permission fields.
+Collection permissions will move out of the "Object Permissions" section of the group edit form and be inserted as it's own section named "Collection Management Permissions" in the bottom part of the page near the Page, Document, and Image permission fields.
 The UI will look like the documents and images lines but offer add, change, and delete checkboxes.